The Human Truth Foundation

 q=188.

-Lebanon is positioned 52nd in the world in terms of its responsibility towards the environment.
-This rank is derived from 6 data sets.
-Lebanon does better than average in the rate of rational beliefs on the environment in the population38, energy to GDP efficiency39, its forested percent change 1990-201540, its environmental performance41 and in annual meat consumption per person42.
+Lebanon comes 52nd in the world in terms of its responsibility towards the environment.
+This rank is calculated from 6 data sets.
+Lebanon does better than average in the rate of rational beliefs on the environment in the population39, energy to GDP efficiency40, its forested percent change 2000-202041, its environmental performance42 and in reducing annual meat consumption per person43.
 But, things could still be better.
-Lebanon does worse than average in how quickly it ratified the 1993 Convention on Biological Diversity.
+Lebanon does worse than average in terms of how quickly it ratified the 1993 Convention on Biological Diversity.

 Higher is better